 You have to work extra hard to get savings together.
-If you’re thinking about going freelancing you’ll really need to plan it, as it’s a lot harder when you’re own than it is when you have someone to support you if things are tough.
-If you’re a single parent, you’ve got all of those additions which I can’t even begin to think about.
+If you’re thinking about going freelance you’ll really need to plan it, as it’s a lot harder when you’re own than it is when you have someone to support you if things are tough.
+If you’re a single parent, you’ve got all of those additional costs which I can’t even begin to think about.

 Thoughts on being single

 Being single costs a lot.
 And the irony is there is no gift-buying session to help you out like there is for a wedding or a christening.
 There are no help-to-buy for single people – in fact if you’re looking for a mortgage when you’re single you’re considered a higher risk and we’ll get offered less even if you have the same deposit as a couple.

-However, I’m not about to jump into a relationship solely for the fact that I would quite like to save to get out of my overdraft and maybe move into a bigger place.
+However, I’m not about to jump into a relationship solely for the fact that I would quite like to get out of my overdraft and maybe move into a bigger place.
 What’s the point?

-I just wish that single people felt comfortable speaking up about the difficulties we face financially sometimes, compared to others.
+I just wish that single people felt comfortable speaking up about the difficulties we face financially, compared to others.
 Not in a pity-me kind of way, but a simple: I’m broke, but I’m free kind of way.